vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 The [practical nearest neighbor search guide](https://docs.vespa.ai/en/performance/practical-search-performance-guide.html) uses a similar schema, indexing a subset of the [last.fm](http://millionsongdataset.com/lastfm/) track dataset.
-The simplified track document type used in this post contains three fields; track title, track tags, and track embedding:
+The simplified track document type used in this post contains three fields: track title, track tags, and track embedding:

-* The track `title` is configured for regular text indexing and matching using the default matching mode for indexed `string` fields, [match:text](https://docs.vespa.ai/en/reference/schema-reference.html#match).
+* `title` is configured for regular text indexing and matching using the default matching mode for indexed `string` fields, [match:text](https://docs.vespa.ai/en/reference/schema-reference.html#match).
-* The track `tags` field is an [array](https://docs.vespa.ai/en/reference/schema-reference.html#type:array) of strings, configured for exact database-style matching using Vespa’s `match:exact`.
+* `tags` is an [array](https://docs.vespa.ai/en/reference/schema-reference.html#type:array) of strings, configured for exact database-style matching using Vespa’s `match:exact`.
-* The track `embedding` field is a first-order tensor (vector) using float tensor cell precision.
+* `embedding` is a first-order tensor (vector) using float tensor cell precision.
-X[384] denotes the named dimension (x) and the dimensionality (384).
+X[384] denotes the named dimension (x) with dimensionality (384).
 A vector field searched using Vespa’s [nearestNeighbor](https://docs.vespa.ai/en/reference/query-language-reference.html#nearestneighbor) query operator must define a [distance-metric](https://docs.vespa.ai/en/reference/schema-reference.html#distance-metric).
-See also the Vespa [tensor user guide](https://docs.vespa.ai/en/tensor-user-guide.html).
+Also see the Vespa [tensor user guide](https://docs.vespa.ai/en/tensor-user-guide.html).

 The embedding vector field can be produced by, for example, a dense embedding model like [sentence-transformers/all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).